vitaly-t/pg-promise/README.md

 Introduced in version 3.1.0, this feature simplifies formatting for SQL names/identifiers.

-When a variable ends with `~` (tilde), it represents an SQL name or identifier, which must be a text string, to be wrapped in double quotes.
+When a variable ends with `~` (tilde), it represents an SQL name or identifier, which must be a text string of at least 1 character long.
+Such name is then wrapped in double quotes.

-Variable values `null` or `undefined` are treated the same as an empty text string.

 ```js
 query('INSERT INTO $1~($2~) VALUES(...)', ['Table Name', 'Column Name']);